Where do you perform your ceremonies?

 What is the air-speed velocity of an unladen swallow?

-What do you mean?
+Which do you mean?
 An African or European swallow?

 You’re a very silly person.